-Guest accommodation is distributed over several groups of mostly two-storey buildings, terracing up the slope behind the main reception block and banquetting facilities.
-Garden rooms (26 beds), Sea Rooms (23 beds), Hill Rooms (104 beds) and Hilltop Rooms (6 beds plus penthouse) are ranged around a formal north-south axis — a landscaped staircase that bisects the whole site and includes a full-length water feature.
-A second axis crosses the first, linking the reception building to a clifftop pool and deck areas.
+Guest accommodation is distributed over several groups of mostly two-storey buildings.
+Garden rooms (26 beds), Sea Rooms (23 beds), Hill Rooms (104 beds) and Hilltop Rooms (6 beds plus penthouse) range around a formal north-south axis — a landscaped staircase that bisects the whole site and includes a full-length water feature.
+A second axis crosses the first, linking reception to a clifftop pool and deck areas.

-The hub of the hotel is the reception and dining complex, which includes the banquetting hall, a restaurant and cafeterias plus kitchens, offices, deck areas and roof garden, all over two levels.
+The hub of the hotel is the reception and dining complex, which includes a banquetting hall, restaurant and cafeterias plus kitchens, offices, deck areas and roof garden.
 Staff facilities, bulk storage, laundry, administration and plant are located in the basement.
-Laterite tile cladding will help give the complex a Goan Portuguese feel.

-The site is steep, which brings several challenges, including the need for extensive retaining walls.
-The disposition of the guest rooms has had to be considered carefully as each room must retain its privacy but also have a view.
-Among the aesthetic and services requirements is a desire for slender structural elements and shallow beam depths.
-Post-tensioned beams have been used in certain locations to achieve the required floor-to-ceiling heights and long spans.
+The disposition of the guest rooms was considered carefully so that each room retains its privacy but also has a view.
+Among the aesthetic and services requirements was a desire for slender structural elements and shallow beam depths.
+Post-tensioned beams have been used in certain locations to achieve the required floor-to-ceiling heights and long spans

 Bars + restaurants